 Enjoy the festive season in Belfast with the whole family!
-There are lots of fun things to do this Christmas, from meeting Santa on an inflatable grotto, catching a festive screening, or heading to see the circus.
-Here are our top events happening around the city and beyond.
+With lots of family experiences to choose from like visiting Santa on an inflatable grotto, catching a festive screening, or heading to see the circus.
+Here are our top picks for family friendly events happening around the city and beyond.

 Winter’s Den at 2 Royal Avenue